-The National Disaster Management Ordinance of 2006 provides for the creation of Disaster Management Authorities at National, Provincial and District levels to develop and implement effective disaster risk management strategies.
-In Shangla, local authorities have been made aware of the ordinance through trainings and workshops, especially DRM related activities conducted by UNDP under BEGIN-ER project.
+The National Disaster Management Ordinance 2006 provides for the creation of Disaster Management Authorities at National, Provincial and District levels to develop and implement effective disaster risk management strategies.
+In Battagram, local authorities have been made aware of the ordinance through trainings and workshops, especially DRM related activities conducted by UNDP under BEGIN-ER project.
 However, the ordinance has yet to be officially notified to the district by the provincial government.
-Thus, the District Disaster Management Authority of Shangla is yet to be formally established.
+Thus, the District Disaster Management Authority Battagram is yet to be formally established.

 Meantime, response to disasters, especially during the earthquake was generally adhoc, with the District Nazim and the District Coordination Officer appointing and delegating functions and responses to government departments and individuals who were in the best position to implement and deliver the needed output or service.
-In district Shangla, the Internal Revenue Department and the Human Resources Department were focal units that delivered government response during the 2005 earthquake.
-The Revenue, Health and Education Departments were delegated to conduct initial damage and needs assessment of affected areas in the district.
-The three departments were also the main line agencies that provided emergency assistance.
-The Army also provided valuable support to the district in terms of debris clearing, damage and needs assessment and distribution of initial assistance.
-While many individuals from within and outside the district government were mobilized in emergency response, one weakness in the response was the un-preparedness and the lack of role played by local officials from the village, union councils and tehsils in the relief and rehabilitation efforts.
-A District Disaster Contingency Plan drawn in December 2005, but this lacked clearer instructions and activities that needed to be undertaken by various levels of government in times of emergencies.
+In district Battagram, the Internal Revenue Department and the Human Resources Department were focal units that delivered government response during the 2005 earthquake.
+With the Health and Education Departments, these 4 departments of the government conducted initial damage and needs assessment and later organized emergency assistance.
+The Civil Defence and Social Welfare Departments were clearly not capable enough and were not very noticeable in the response.
+Also very significant was the un-preparedness and the lack of role played by local officials from the village, union councils and tehsils in the relief and rehabilitation efforts.